-Tritium has been present at Rocky Flats since 1964 as transshipments, for "special order" work, as standards, in contaminated materials, and as nondestructive testing sources (ChemRisk 1992).
-Two measurable releases of tritium occurred at the Rocky Flats Plant (ChemRisk 1992, 1994a, 1995).
+Tritium has been present at RFP since 1964 as transshipments, for "special order" work, as standards, in contaminated materials, and as nondestructive testing sources (ChemRisk 1992).
+Two measurable releases of tritium occurred at RFP (ChemRisk 1992, 1994a, 1994b).
 An accident in 1968 led to the release of several hundred curies and another in 1973 released 500 to 2,000 Ci.
-The 1973 release occurred when tritium-contaminated-material was inadvertently processed.
+The 1973 release occurred when tritium-contaminated material was inadvertently processed.
 An estimated 60 Ci of tritium was released in water effluents, 100 to 500 Ci was retained in onsite ponds and tanks, and the remainder escaped to the atmosphere.
 There were five known sources of tritium effluent releases at RFP: Building 779; Building 561; Building 777, which released tritium in the 1973 incident; Building 774, where tritium-contaminated water was evaporated; and the four solar evaporation ponds adjacent to Building 779.
-The solar ponds were the source of water fed to the Building 774 evaporator (ChemRisk 1992).
-In addition, approximately 1.5 Ci of tritium was released in Room 452 of Building 777 in 1974.
+The solar ponds were the source of water fed to the Building 777 in 1974.
 Figure 2-8 illustrates tritium operations locations.